Okay, you asked for it….

 My novels are concentrated on the psychological thriller genre, but my short stories cross over many genres and focus on diverse subjects, ranging from the mysteries of the human mind, with its fragile psychological and emotional states, to the everyday joy and anguish of life on Earth.
-I love a good story, of course, a compelling plot and a satisfying conclusion.
-Yet as a reader, I’ve always been drawn to great characters.
+I love a good story, of course, a compelling plot and a satisfying conclusion, yet as a reader, I’ve always been drawn to great characters.
 The characters bring me back to an author time and time again.
 This shows in my writing, where I attempt to create authentic, complex, real characters you can come to love, and in whose company you feel at home.
 Or maybe you’ll despise a character and want to stick a fork in his eye.
 Hey, bad guys are fun too.

 As part of our Evolved Publishing launch, I started releasing my short stories (available on the Books page) in 2011.
-My debut novel, Forgive Me, Alex (first 5 chapters available for preview on this site) is now available at most eBook retailers and formats.
+My debut novel, Forgive Me, Alex released late in 2011 and is available at most eBook retailers and formats.
 The sequel, The Devil’s Bane, will be out sometime before I die… I hope.
 I’ve also written many poems, and even played around with song lyrics.
 Not sure what I’ll do with those.

-When not writing, I edit the work of other authors on the Evolved Publishing team, and work to build out the business through online forums, social media sites, and whatever marketing avenues make sense for our business model.
+When not writing, I edit the work of other authors on the Evolved Publishing team, and work to build out the business through online forums, social media sites, and whatever marketing venues make sense for our business model.
 We’ve run contests and giveaways, formed and edited anthologies, hammered out marketing and advertising challenges, and chased our dreams together.
 I love the team we’ve put together there, and though they keep me busier than a one-legged pack mule in an ass-kicking contest, I’m thrilled about the future.

 I’ve done my tours in both the U.S. Air Force and the business world, where I’ve been everything from a Forklift Operator to an Operations Manager, a Bartender to a Business Services Manager, a Salesman to a Project Manager.
 I even “played around” for a few years as the Lead Singer for a couple of Rock-N-Roll bands.